science curriculum statement of intent

 Additionally, we ensure that the Working Scientifically skills are built on and developed throughout children’s time at the school so that they can apply their knowledge of science when asking questions, designing investigations, using equipment, conducting experiments, building arguments, explaining concepts confidently, and making conclusions.

 Teachers use precise questioning in class to test conceptual knowledge and skills, and assess children regularly to identify those children with gaps in learning, so that all children keep up.
 There is focus on the correct use of scientific vocabulary at all levels, making pupils’ responses technically precise.
-Teachers find opportunities to develop children’s understanding of their surroundings by accessing outdoor learning, including through Cherry Willingham Primary Academy’s Forest School provision.
+Teachers find opportunities to develop children’s understanding of their surroundings by accessing outdoor learning, including through Cherry Willingham's local environment, including Cherry Fields.

-To augment the regular curriculum time for Science, the pupils engage with regular events, including Science Days every term and Science Week in Spring.
+To augment the regular curriculum time for Science, the pupils engage with other events, including Science Week in Spring.
 This allows pupils to come off-timetable, and provides broader provision and application of their skills in Science.
-Where possible, school trips might link with their work in science, and we organise visits from external providers of Science education, such as the Starlincs Planetarium and Zoolab.
-We maintain close links with the local secondary school, and the Science lead there has delivered lessons that require a high level of expertise and experience; this aids the transition from primary to secondary science, too.
+Where possible, school trips might link with their work in science, and we organise visits from external providers of Science education.
+We maintain close links with the local secondary school, and the Science team there has delivered lessons that require a high level of expertise and experience; this aids the transition from primary to secondary science, too.

-In order to help pupils secure their learning in their long-term memory, we conduct spaced assessments of scientific knowledge; these are completed a term after a science unit has been taught.
+In order to help pupils secure their learning in their long-term memory, we conduct spaced assessments of scientific knowledge; these are completed during the science unit being taught.
 There is clear evidence that requiring pupils to retrieve knowledge from their memory helps them to retain it in the long term, which will give them greater science capital for the future.

 Our successful approach at Cherry Willingham Primary Academy provides an engaging and high-quality education in Science, from EYFS to KS2.
 It gives pupils the foundations and knowledge to understand the world around them, and promotes further study of the subject; we aim to make sure that children have the tools, passion and knowledge to be successful in Science at Key Stage 3.